MaWalla/ImmersiveFX/README.md

 - run `source env/bin/activate` (if you use fish for whatever reason its `env/bin/activate.fish`) to enter the venv.
 - run `pip install -r requirements.txt` to install dependencies.

-After this is done, create a file named `config.json` and edit it with your favourite text editor!
+After this is done, create a file named `config.json`, or copy/rename the provided `config.json.example` for the sake of simplicity and edit it with your favourite text editor!

 in there, you'll need at least the following key `devices` which is an object whose keys are named the way you want to name your devices.
 Their required value differ, based on the device type.

 For WLED devices, the following keys are needed:
-`type`: set to "wled" of course.
+- `type`: set to "wled" of course.
-`ip`: IP address of the WLED device
+- `ip`: IP address of the WLED device
-`leds`: The amount of LEDs attached to the device, if you're not sure, use the value specified within WLEDs Config > LED Preferences
+- `leds`: The amount of LEDs attached to the device, if you're not sure, use the value specified within WLEDs Config > LED Preferences

 If you wanna use ScreenFX, you'll additionally need to set the key `cutout` with the value being either: `top`, `bottom`, `left`, `right`, `center`, or a custom value as specified in `custom_cutouts.py`.
 This will reflect the screen area projected onto the LEDs.

 Optionally you can also set these keys:
-`enabled`: either true or false, to enable/disable the device, defaults to true.
+- `enabled`: either true or false, to enable/disable the device, defaults to true.
-`flip`: either true or false, reverses the LED order to display the data the other way around, defaults to false.
+- `flip`: either true or false, reverses the LED order to display the data the other way around, defaults to false.
-`brightness`: float value between 0 and 1, sets the brightness of the LEDs where 0 is off and 1 is full brightness.
+- `brightness`: float value between 0 and 1, sets the brightness of the LEDs where 0 is off and 1 is full brightness.
 Defaults to 1, but lower values like 0.75 may offer a more accurate color representation on LEDs like the ws2812 strips.
-`port`: number, sets a custom port for the IP. defaults to `21324`, which is the default for wled.
+- `port`: number, sets a custom port for the IP. defaults to `21324`, which is the default for wled.

 Razer keyboards take the keys `enabled`, `flip`, `brightness` and `cutout`, with exactly the same specification as for WLED above. the type has to be `razer` however.